 Best time to visit Piran

-Best time to visit Piran is from May to September.
-High season is end of June to end of August.
+The best time to visit Piran is from May to September.
+The high season is end of June to the end of August.
 Piran has a few swimming spots, so make sure you bring your swimsuit if you’re feeling like taking a dip in the Adriatic Sea!